lunawave-stack/pangkahhwee/README.md

 ## Hi!
 I am Kah Hwee🚀

-- 🔭 I’m currently working on Curating a GitHub portfolio that highlights my Data Science and Cybersecurity work.
+- 🔭 I’m currently working on Curating a GitHub portfolio that highlights my Data Science and Cybersecurity works.

-- 🌱 I’m currently learning Core concepts in Exploratory Data Analysis (EDA), predictive modeling through regression and classification, cluster analysis for unlabeled datasets and advanced data science methods such as deep learning.
+- 🌱 I’m currently learning Core concepts in Cybersecurity, Exploratory Data Analysis (EDA), predictive modeling through regression and classification, cluster analysis for unlabeled datasets and advanced data science methods such as deep learning.

-- 👯 I’m looking to collaborate on any of the presented data-science projects or open to other projects.
+- 👯 I’m looking to collaborate on any of the presented Cybersecurity, Data-Science projects or open to other projects.

-- 🤔 I’m looking for help with Web-based front-end solutions for showcasing data science insights and results.
+- 🤔 I’m looking for help with Web-based front-end solutions for showcasing Data Science insights and results.

 - 💬 Ask me about Anything related to data science, feel free to reach out and I love chatting about it!

 - 📫 How to reach me: email me or connect on LinkedIn

 - ⚡ Fun fact: I love jogging when I am not doing coding

 ## 🌐 Socials: